americanas-tech/restQL-golang/docs/restql/troubleshooting.md

 If you're having problems invoking the underlying resource, restQL offers a debug option which will give more details about the resource restQL is trying to call, including the called URL and its parameters.

-To enable debug mode add the query parameter `_debug=true` in your request.
-E.g.:
+The debug mode can be activated through the `_debug=true` query param or the `X-Restql-Debug: true` header, depending on the configuration.

 ```bash
 curl -d "from planets as allPlanets" -H "Content-Type: text/plain" localhost:9000/run-query?_debug=true